Nobody Does It Like Me

 Nobody Does It Like Me is a 1974 album by Shirley Bassey.
 Bassey's recordings had been selling well since 1970, scoring three top ten singles and three ten top albums.
 Nobody Does It Like Me was recorded with a new producer, George Butler, and brought a partial return to the traditional pop sound of Bassey's pre-1970s career.
 Here, the title track "Nobody Does It Like Me" and "When You Smile" harken back to the big band era.
 Bassey's soaring vocals on Paul Anka's "I'm Not Anyone" and the slightly funky "Morning in Your Eyes" contrast with a delicately rendered "Davy".
-The duet "Davy", recorded with the song's composer Benard Ighner, is one of the rare occasions that Bassey would share the credits with another vocalist; it was also issued as a single and hit #44 on the US Adult Contemporary chart.
+The duet "Davy", recorded with the song's composer Benard Ighner, is one of the rare occasions that Bassey shared the credits with another vocalist; it was also issued as a single and hit #44 on the US Adult Contemporary chart.
 The album closes with Bassey's reading of Stevie Wonder's "You Are the Sunshine of My Life".
-This album failed to chart in the UK, and peaked at #142 in the US.
+This album failed to chart in the UK and peaked at #142 in the US.
 Her next two studio albums would be top 15 albums in the UK.

 The original release was in stereo on vinyl and cassette.
 In 2006, BGO Records issued a remastered Nobody Does It Like Me and Love, Life and Feelings on a 2-CD set.